High-Protein Kodiak Pancake Recipe

 This easy Kodiak pancake recipe adds two more ingredients to make your pancakes fluffier, more flavorful, and more nutritious.
 Plus I give you multiple variations to suit your tastes.

-The main ingredient in this pancake recipe is Kodiak Cakes “Power Cakes” mix.
-This particular pancake mix has more protein than most with 14 grams per serving.
+The main ingredient in this pancake recipe is Kodiak “Power Cakes” mix.
+This pancake mix has more protein than most, with 14 grams per serving.

-In addition, it has no artificial flavors, colors, or ingredients that you normally find in pancake mixes.
-And it uses whole grain as an alternative to flour.
+In addition, it does not contain artificial flavors, colors, or ingredients you usually find in pancake mixes.
+It also uses whole grain as an alternative to flour.
 Below is the list of all the ingredients.

 - 100% whole grain wheat & oat flour